mgcth/mladen/content/posts/ifk-smhi.md

 ## Strang

-What if we wanted to get a sense of the global irradiance over Sweden's geographics area.
-We could try fetching the global irradiance from Metobs again as
+What if we wanted to get a sense of the global irradiance over Sweden's geographics area?
+We could try fetching the global irradiance from Metobs as

 ```python
 stations = Stations(parameter, 11)
 stations.show
 ```

-outputting
+which will output

 ```python
 (53445, 'Lund Sol')